Seb2lyon/Turbolehe/README.md

 ## About The Project

-**Turbolehe** is a command-line utility that simplifies the process of generating and validating email addresses associated with a given name or string.
+**Turbolehe** is a command-line utility that simplifies the process of generating and validating email addresses associated with a given name or pseudo string.
 It was created to streamline open-source intelligence investigations by automating the generation of probable email addresses and testing their existence.

 **Key Features**:
-- Generate probable email addresses based on a provided name or string.
+- Generate probable email addresses based on a provided name or pseudo string.
 - Test the validity of generated email addresses by generating a Holehe report for each email address.
 - Filter generated email addresses by specifying a domain (using the `-B` option).